Zi0P4tch0/event_viewer/README.md

 # AWS Kinesis Event Viewer

-A simple AWS Kinesis stream viewer written in Rust, using the official AWS Rust SDK.
+Simple AWS Kinesis stream viewer written in Rust, using the official AWS Rust SDK.

 ## How to run